stewartpark/git-play/README.rst

 Configuring your git-play deployment with ``.git-play.yml``
 -----------------------------------------------------------

-Git-play uses the ``.git-play.yml`` file in the root of your repository to configure how you want your application server to be executed.
+Git-play uses the ``.git-play.yml`` file in the root of your repository to configure how you want your application to be executed.
 ``.git-play.yml`` file has three parts: ``app``, ``setup``, ``teardown``.

 For your convenience, there are several examples of ``.git-play.yml`` file.